ryanatkn/eslint-config/README.md

-To distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired, like in CI. (my preference) This works well to get yellow squigglies in text editors for linting problems while reserving red for type errors.
+To distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired, like in CI.
+(my preference is to block CI on all linting problems) This works well to get yellow squigglies in text editors for linting problems while reserving red for type errors, without losing other error behaviors.

 > Instead of the values `'off'`, `'warn'`, and `'error'`,
 > this config uses `0` (off) and `1` (warn).